Buying a Business in New Jersey — FAQs

 What Is the Difference Between an Asset Purchase and a Stock Purchase?

-In an asset purchase, the buyer acquires specific business assets, such as equipment, inventory, goodwill, and customer lists, while typically retaining most liabilities with the seller.
+In an asset purchase, the buyer purchases specific business assets, such as equipment, inventory, goodwill, and customer lists, while typically retaining most of the seller’s liabilities.

-In a stock (or membership interest) purchase, the buyer acquires ownership in the business entity itself, including its existing contracts and liabilities.
-The structure of the transaction has important tax and liability consequences and should be carefully evaluated.
+In a stock (or LLC membership) purchase, the buyer acquires ownership in the business entity itself, including its existing contracts and liabilities.
+The structure of the transaction has important tax and legal liability consequences and should be carefully evaluated.

 What Documents Are Typically Involved in a Business Purchase?